How Can You Get Treated and Preserve Your Fertility?

 Chemotherapy for Breast Cancer

-Breast cancers in younger women are more likely to be faster-growing, higher-grade, and hormone-receptor negative.
-Each of these make breast cancer more aggressive and more likely to be treated with chemotherapy, according to the Susan G. Komen Foundation.
+Breast cancers in younger women are more likely to be hereditary, faster-growing, and found at a later stage, often making them more aggressive and difficult to treat, according to the CDC.
 Chemotherapy may cause your periods to stop and can damage the ovaries.
 Most women go into premature menopause during chemotherapy.
 In younger women, their periods may return after six months or more.
 Women over 40 are more likely to go into permanent menopause.
 Chemotherapy also tends to bring menopause on earlier, even for younger women, so the window for having a family may be shortened.

 Certain combinations of chemotherapy drugs cause more damage to the ovaries than others do.
 Your oncologist’s first mission is to eliminate your cancer and help you survive for many years.
 What she or he prescribes will depend on the type of breast cancer you have, what stage it is, how fast it is growing, and whether it is hormone-receptor negative or positive.
 You can talk to your doctor about your concerns for your fertility before treatment starts, and you can work together to protect your fertility.